viswanc/ezt-try2/ReadMe.md

   * 2258  Initiated the repo with a simple working implementation of the http services.
   * 2322  Ran a simple HTTP service.
   * 2338  Ran the HTTP service using config.

+* 180328

+  * 0030  Decoupled the envoy-sidecar, as a container.
+  * 0035  Exposed the HTTP service through front-envoy and verified Zipkin tracing for the same.